-I am not going to lie — brushing your dogs teeth isn’t the most pleasant of experiences – especially if your dog isn’t used to having things shoved into his mouth.
-But it is easier than clipping your dogs nails, at least around here it is.
+I am not going to lie — brushing your dogs teeth isn’t the most pleasant of experiences, especially if your dog isn’t used to having things shoved into his mouth.
+But it is easier than clipping your dogs nails, at least around my home.

-So it’s not going to be the highlight of your day but brushing your dogs teeth should be done regularly.
-It’s a part of grooming that’s often overlooked.
-And it’s why so many dogs end up having expensive dental cleanings done professionally.
+So it’s not going to be the highlight of your day, but brushing your dogs teeth should be done daily.
+It’s a part of grooming that’s often overlooked, and it’s why so many dogs end up having expensive dental bills later on.

-While daily brushing doesn’t guarantee your dog will never get dental problems it’s the easiest way to prevent the majority of them.
-A little prevention goes a long way – especially when it comes to oral care.
+While daily brushing doesn’t guarantee that your dog will never have dental problems, it can prevent the majority of them.
+And when it comes to oral care a little prevention goes a long way.

-Oral Care Is Important To Your Dogs Overall Health
+Oral Care Is Important To Your Dogs Health

 The average cost in the U.S. for a dog’s dental cleaning is about $400-700 with anesthesia.
-You can check out your local professionals to see if any of them offer anesthesia free dental cleaning, it’s a lot less expensive.
+Some professionals offer anesthesia free dental cleaning which tends to be less expensive.

-It’s estimated that 85% of dogs over the age of 5 are suffering from periodontal disease, which develops when food particles and bacteria collect along the gum line and form soft deposits called plaque.
-The plaque turns into tartar and if it isn’t removed the gums become inflamed.
-Periodontal disease is irreversible, it’s never too early to start working on some good oral health habits for your dog.
+It’s estimated that 85% of dogs over the age of 5 are suffering from periodontal disease.
+It develops when food particles and bacteria collect along the gum line and form soft deposits called plaque.
+The plaque can turn into tartar if it’s not removed, leaving the gums inflamed.

 Don’t rely on your kibble to do the job for you either.
 Although it’s widely assumed that kibble help keeps your dogs teeth clean it’s never been proven.
-It may help to remove some of the plaque by the gum line but it’s not going to do anything once there’s a buildup of tartar.
-Most dry dog foods actually contain a higher percentage of refined carbohydrates which have been known to cause plaque and tartar levels.
-So maybe dry dog food helps, maybe it doesn’t.
-You can’t depend on your dog’s food alone to help prevent dental problems.
+It may help to remove some of the plaque by the gum line, but it’s not going to do anything once there’s a buildup of tartar.

 The only scientifically proven way to remove plaque and tartar from your dogs teeth is good old fashioned daily brushing combined with routine tartar removal from a professional.